maclong9/harvard-compsci/Introduction/05-Data-Structures/README.md

 # Using The Computers Memory in Interesting Ways

 An abstract data type is a implemented by a programmer, for example __queues__.
 As simple as a queue in the normal world, they offer a __FIFO__ or first in first out approach.
-You can enqueue and deqeue which is akin to entering and exiting a queue.
+You can enqueue and dequeue which is akin to entering and exiting a queue.

 You can use an array to define a queue.
-The two operations for enque and dequeue are called `push` and `pop` so you `push` a user into the array and `pop` them out of the array.
+The two operations for enqueue and dequeue are called `push` and `pop` so you `push` a user into the array and `pop` them out of the array.

 ```c
 const int CAPACITY = 50;